khanshoaib3/minecraft-access/README.md

 ## Useful Links

 * [Playability Discord server](https://discord.gg/yQjjsDqWQX) - Join our Discord server if you want to chat with this mod's users and developers.
-* [X](https://x.com/shoaib_mk0) - You can follow the developer on X to get notified when a new update drops.
+* [Primary developer's X account](https://x.com/shoaib_mk0) - You can follow the developer on X to get notified when a new update drops.
 * [Patreon](https://www.patreon.com/shoaibkhan)

 ## Known Issues

 1. The default narrator speaks even if the narrator is turned off.
 2. (Linux only) xdotool is not recognised even if it is installed.
-3. (Linux only) Minecraft says no narrator available even if Flite is installed.
+3. (Linux only) Minecraft says no narrator is available even if Flite is installed.

 ## Contributions